Facilities and features

 A fine C14 and C15 flint church with stone dressings.
 The C14 west tower, in 3 stages, has diagonal buttresses, a castellated parapet and a 3-light Decorated window in the upper stage.
 The nave arcade and clerestory are C14 and the aisle walls, chapels and the north and south porches are C15 with good flushwork panelling.
 The aisles and chancel have castellated parapets and the windows have Perpendicular tracery.
 In 1447 money was left for a south window, in 1454 for a north window and for clerestory windows in 1474-5.
 The north aisle roof has carved beams and there is a C15 carved font.
 Graded for its architectural historical and topographical value.

-We have registered St Mary's church with the Ecochurch scheme in spring 2021 and are currently working towards our bronze award.
+We have registered St Mary's church with the Ecochurch scheme in spring 2021 and recently achieved a bronze award.
 Volunteers have set up a wildlife/conservation area in the churchyard and some nesting boxes for swifts have been installed in the church tower.
 All our electrical power is supplied by a 'green' energy company.
 We are currently switching over our lighting to LEDs, though this will take some time to complete fully.

 Music and Worship

 St Mary's has a ring of 6 bells, the largest or tenor weighing around 14cwt.
 Practices are on Mondays 8-9pm except for Bank Holidays.
 Established ringers, learners or the simply curious all welcome.

 St Mary's has a fine 2 manual Victorian pipe organ made by Forster and Andrews of Hull.
 Installed in 1877, it has given valiant service with only routine maintenance (and an electric blower added) since.
 It was granted a Grade ll* Historic Listing by the British Institute of Organ Studies in 2018.
 We have started raising funds for a full restoration of this splendid instrument - donations welcome!